 For International Students

-Why UNC Asheville?
+Why Study at UNC Asheville?

 UNC Asheville’s 394-acre campus is in the middle of the Blue Ridge Mountains, one mile north of downtown Asheville.
 We are the designated public liberal arts university in the 17-campus UNC system.
 Our school focuses on the undergraduate, offering a wide range of courses for over 3000 students.
 We have small class sizes (average of 15 students) which offer close interactions with professors.
 And there is always something exciting happening!
 We want your voice, your vision, and your mind to flourish at UNC Asheville.